sharetribe/flex-docs/src/docs/tutorial-transaction-process/add-email-notification/index.md

 ## Preview your changes

-Once we have done changes to the email notifications we can preview them with **flex-cli**.
-To preview the changes we just made, we can run the
+Once we have done changes to the email notifications, we can preview them with **flex-cli**.
+To preview the changes we just made, we can run the command:
-command:

 ```shell
 flex-cli notifications preview --template cottagedays-nightly-booking/templates/new-booking-request-for-customer --marketplace=cottagedays-test
 ```

 You should see the HTML preview of the template in the address http://localhost:3535.
-If you do any changes to the template, you can refresh the browser to reload the template and render a new preview
+If you make any changes to the template, you can refresh the browser to reload the template and render a new preview

 You can also test sending the preview email: